RethaD27/RETDIA521_BCL2401_GroupD_Rethabile-Diale_DJS07/README.md

 * Add top and bottom text to the selected meme template.
 * Download the generated meme.

+## Running the Application
+To start the development server, run:

+* bash
+* npm run dev
+This will launch the application in your default web browser.
+If it doesn't, you can manually open http://localhost:3000 in your browser.

 ## Project Structure
 * public/: Contains static files.
 * src/: Contains the source code.